Vijay Gupta | Photo by John D. & Catherine T. MacArthur Foundation

 Matthew Aucoin | Photo by John D. & Catherine T. MacArthur Foundation

 Composer, conductor, and LA Opera’s Artist in Residence Matthew Aucoin was one of the local musicians who is now a MacArthur Fellow.
 LA Opera presented his opera Crossing about Walt Whitman not long ago.
 He’s conducting Joby Talbot’s new score for a screening the 1931 German expressionist film Vampyr later this month at the Ace Hotel.
 That’s also part of LA Opera’s Off-Grand initiative.
-Aucoin told NPR this week the award is a gift of time and he plans to donate a portion of his to other artists, basically paying it forward.
+Aucoin told NPR this week the award is a gift of time and he plans to donate a portion to the Against Malaria Foundation and other charities recommended by GiveWell, basically paying it forward.

 The other Angeleno who was recently named a MacArthur Fellow was LA Phil violinist and the founder of Street Symphony, Vijay Gupta.
 Gupta joined KUSC’s recent live LA Phil broadcast on the day the announcement became public.
 He told us he had known for about a month.